-Leading health organisations such as Australia’s National Health and Medical Research Council (NHMRC), the American Academy of Pediatrics and the World Health Organization all recommend exclusive breastfeeding for around six months.
+Leading health organizations such as Australia’s National Health and Medical Research Council (NHMRC), the American Academy of Pediatrics, and the World Health Organization all recommend exclusive breastfeeding for around six months.

 They also recommend solids to be introduced while breastfeeding continues for at least one year.

 Health outcomes associated with infant feeding underpin such recommendations.
-For example, not being breastfed increases a baby’s risk of infection (gastrointestinal, respiratory and ear), SIDS and necrotising enterocolitis amongst premature babies.
+For example, not being breastfed increases a baby’s risk of infection (gastrointestinal, respiratory, and ear), SIDS, and necrotizing enterocolitis amongst premature babies.

 In addition, not being breastfed increases the risk of overweight and obesity.

 How Formula Feeding May Increase The Risk Of Obesity

 How is it that formula feeding increases the risk of overweight and obesity?
 Here are 4 possible ways:

 When bottle-feeding, a baby has less control over her intake as compared to when breastfeeding.
 This is because: